mighty-gerbils/gerbil/doc/reference/std/misc/atom.md

 Creates a new atom, a box that atomically changes value.
 If no `initial-value` is provided, `(void)` is used (Clojure has no default initial-value).

 A `validator:` keyword argument can specify a validator (defaults to `#f` which designates a validator that always says "yes").
-The validator takes a new value and returns true if it is accepted;
+The validator takes a new value and returns true if it is accepted.
-if the validator returns `#f` or throws, the value is rejected and the atom is left unmodified;
+If the validator returns `#f` or throws, the value is rejected and the atom is left unmodified;
-furthermore, if the validator throws, the exception is propagated to the caller of the modifying function.
+furthermore, after releasing the lock and allowing other threads to modify the atom, an exception is raised for the caller of the modifying function: either the exception thrown by the validator, if any, or a `BadArgument` error raised if the validator returned `#f`.

 Similar to Clojure’s `atom`.

 ::: tip Examples: